Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Babia Góra was uplifted at the same time as the Beskids, i.e. Paleogene (about 50 to 20 million years ago).
 The Babia Góra Massif is built of sandstone and shale flysch divided into the sub-Magura (sandstones, shales and marls) and Magura (sandstones) layers.
 Numerous fossils have been discovered in the rocks of Babia Góra.

-There are many rare species in Poland:
+There are many species rare in Poland:

 - single-threaded ferrule

-- alpine roller
+- alpine cornea

 - deer's rings